aws-samples/serverless-patterns/systems-manager-automation-to-lambda/README.md

 # AWS Systems Manager Automation to AWS Lambda

-This SAM template deploys an AWS Systems Manger Automation Document that consumes input parameters at execution time and invokes a lambda function by passing the parameters as input payload for the lambda function.
-The template also deploys the lambda function, required IAM permissions to execute the automation and a sample DynamoDB table used to test the pattern
+This SAM template deploys an AWS Systems Manger Automation Document that consumes input parameters at execution time and invokes a Lambda function by passing the parameters as input payload for the Lambda function.
+The template also deploys the Lambda function, required IAM permissions to execute the automation and a sample DynamoDB table used to test the pattern.

-(**Note**: DynamoDB is used in this repo just for demonstration purpose, you may use this pattern across multiple services as needed)
+(**Note**: DynamoDB is used in this repo just for demonstration purposes.
+You may use this pattern across multiple services as needed.)

-This Systems Manager Automation Document used in this pattern contains one step that invokes the lambda function.
+This Systems Manager Automation Document used in this pattern contains one step that invokes the Lambda function.
 However, you can use this in documents with multiple steps as well.
 To learn more about Systems Manger Documents, refer to https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/systems-manager-automation-to-lambda
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/ssm-lambda.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.